sab-123/M1_Calculator/1_Requirements/README.md

  Addition - sum of two numbers is calculated

- Subtraction - difference between two numbers or quantities is calculated.
+ Subtraction - subtract two numbers.

- Multiplication - product of two number is calculated
+ Multiplication - multiplying  two number

- Division - The process of dividing iven two values
+ Division - The process of dividing two values

  Square - to perform the square of number